ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

 Now, run the test cases by selecting "Run -> Run Module" from the menu in the window for `test_tempFuncs.py`.

-If you see that the correct number of test cases failed because the expected output didn't equal "stub", that's good.
+What you want to see is that the test cases for ftoc passed, but that the ones you added for ctof fail.
+In general, test cases where you have a "stub" function should fail either because:

+* the expected output didn't equal "stub", or
+* in the case of `assertAlmostEqual`, a message like this:
+    ```
+    TypeError: unsupported operand type(s) for -: 'float' and 'str'
+    ```
+The second type of error comes because the `assertAlmostEqual` function tries to subtract the expected result from the actual result, and then take the absolute value.
+It can't subtract from a string value such as `"stub"`, hence the error.

+You could also use a stub with a value of something like `return -99999.999` if you like; then you'll get a slightly different error, but the test will still fail&mdash;which is want you want for a stub.

+### Are the tests *failing* the expected way?

-You can move on to the next step.
+If the tests are failing in the way we are *hoping for*, you can move on to the next step.

-If on the other hand, there were errors of another kind (e.g. indentation errors, missing :, etc.) then you'll want to fix those.
+If on the other hand, there were *errors of another kind* (e.g. indentation errors, missing :, etc.) then you'll want to fix those.
 And if that involves change either, or both of the two files, you'll want to do another round of the steps to do a commit.

 If the commit involves changes to both files, you can combine those into a single commit.
 Here's how: